Miscarriage Poems - A Father's Grief

 Further Information on Miscarriage and Stillbirth

 The Miscarriage Association, ph 01924 200 799, offers support and advice to women, their partners and families who have experienced miscarriage.
-They have articles covering how you might feel after a miscarriage, special circumstances, trying again and as well as personal reflections by mothers who have experienced miscarriages.
+They have articles covering how you might feel after a miscarriage, special circumstances, trying again as well as personal reflections by mothers who have experienced miscarriages.

 SANDS is an organisation which can offer you support when your baby dies during pregnancy or after birth.